bmor2552/Module_3_Project/README.md

 ***Logistic Regression***

 ***Gradient Boost & AdaBoost:***  The two methods above fall under the ensemble category of modeling.
 We wanted to give the two models a try to see how they would perform.
-Boosting in general trains decision trees iteratively so that the next tree it builds makes up for the weakness of the previous tree (improving each tree one at a time vs. all at once --> random forest does).
+Boosting in general trains decision trees iteratively so that the next tree it builds makes up for the weakness of the previous tree (improving each tree one at a time vs. all at once --> random forest ).
 In the repository guide located at the bottom of the READ.me you will find the notebook that contains booth gradient boost and adaboost.

 ***Encoders:***